Regular procedure

 A decision on an asylum application in the Regular Procedure currently has to be issued within 6 working days.[1]
 This deadline may be extended.

+The asylum procedure is preceded by a registration phase (see Making and registering the application).
+Firstly, an asylum seeker has to fill out a registration form containing questions regarding their nationality, identity, travel route and documentation.[5]
 The completed form is followed by a registration interview (Aanmeldgehoor).
-During the registration interview, questions can be asked about identity, nationality, travel route and family members.
-Questions about asylum motives are currently explicitly avoided in the registration interview, but the completed form and interview play an essential part in the asylum procedure nonetheless.
-During the registration procedure, the asylum seeker does not benefit from legal assistance and does not obtain (individualised) information from the Dutch Council for Refugees.
+During the registration interview, questions can be asked regarding an asylum seeker’s identity, nationality, travel route and family members.
+Since the formal introduction of the registration interview, the IND will also briefly inquire about the reasons for seeking asylum.
+The completed form and interview play an essential part in the asylum procedure.
+During the registration phase, the asylum seeker does not benefit from legal assistance and does not obtain (individualised) information from the Dutch Council for Refugees.
 As a result, the asylum seeker will not be informed about the impact of his statements regarding reasons for fleeing his country of origin or other statements he makes, for example regarding his identity and/or nationality.
-As Amnesty International concluded in its report ‘Bewijsnood, Wanneer nationaliteit en identiteit ongeloofwaardig worden bevonden’, once the State Secretary (IND) establishes that the identity or nationality of the asylum seeker is not credible, it will be very difficult for the asylum seeker to refute this opinion.[3]
+As Amnesty International concluded in its report ‘Bewijsnood, Wanneer nationaliteit en identiteit ongeloofwaardig worden bevonden’, once the State Secretary (IND) establishes that the identity or nationality of the asylum seeker is not credible, it will be very difficult for them to refute this evaluation.[6]
+In addition, failure to provide sufficient evidence of the nationality and/or identity can lead to the IND not assessing the need for protection itself.[7]
+The Council of State has consistently judged that this practice is permitted, as the motives for requesting asylum only hold value against the background of the identity, nationality and origin of a person.[8]

-For a clear understanding of the current Regular Procedure, it is important to indicate what happens during these six days.
-In short, on the odd days the asylum seeker has contact with the IND and on the even days with his or her legal advisor / counsellor:[5]
+For a clear understanding of the current Regular Procedure, it is important to indicate what happens during these 6 days.
+In short, on the odd days the asylum seeker is in contact with the IND and on the even days with their legal advisor / lawyer:[11]

-After the interview is taken the IND could decide to refer the case to the extended procedure.
+After the interview, the IND could decide to refer the case to the Extended Procedure in case they estimate that more time is needed to take a proper decision.

-Day 2 Review of the detailed interview The asylum seeker and the appointed lawyer review the detailed interview after which corrections and additions thereto may be submitted, which happens generally due to interpretation problems, where a misunderstanding easily occurs.
+Day 2 Review of the detailed interview The asylum seeker and the lawyer review the detailed interview after which corrections and additions thereto may be submitted.
+This generally happens due to interpretation problems, where a misunderstanding easily occurs.

 Day 5/6 The decision of the IND (Beschikking) After the submission of the lawyer’s view in writing, the IND may decide to either grant or refuse asylum.
 The IND may also decide to continue the examination of the asylum application in the Extended Procedure.

-The IND takes a decision based on the information that stems from the registration interview and the detailed interview and information from official reports and other country information.
-A decision to reject the asylum application must be motivated and take into account the lawyer’s view in writing.[7]
+The IND takes a decision based on the information stemming from the registration interview and the detailed interview and information from official reports and other country information.
+An intended decision to reject the asylum application must be motivated and take into account the lawyer’s view in writing.[13]

-In the past, the regular Asylum Procedure could be extended during the procedure up to 14, 16 or 22 days.
-Since 25 June 2021, when the amendments to the Aliens Decree regarding the regular asylum procedure came into force, the 6 days of the asylum procedure can be extended before the start of the procedure or during the procedure.
-When the IND decides to extend the procedure before its start, for example due to medical reasons, the asylum seeker is not able to be interviewed or there are indications that the assessment of the asylum claim cannot take place within the 6 days of the regular procedure, the procedure is extended for 3 days.
-In these cases, the regular asylum procedure takes 9 days.[8]
-The grounds for extending the regular procedure before the start of the procedure are laid down in Article 3.115 (1) Aliens Decree.
+In the past, the Regular Procedure could be extended during the procedure up to 14, 16 or 22 days.
+Since 25 June 2021, when the amendments to the Aliens Decree regarding the Regular Procedure came into force, the 6 days of the asylum procedure can be extended before the start or during the procedure.
+When the IND decides to extend the procedure before its start, for example due to medical reasons, if the asylum seeker is not able to be interviewed or there are indications that the assessment of the asylum claim cannot take place within the 6 days of the Regular Procedure, the procedure is extended by 3 days.[14]
+In these cases, the Regular Procedure takes 9 days.[15]

-When the IND decides to extend the regular asylum procedure during the regular procedure, for example when more time is needed to assess the identity or nationality of the asylum seeker or the asylum seeker did not show up for his detailed interview the regular procedure can be extended with 12, 14 or 20 days.[9]
-The grounds for extending the regular procedure during the procedure itself are laid down in Article 3.115 (2) Aliens Decree.
+When the IND decides to extend the Regular Procedure during the procedure, for example when more time is needed to assess the identity or nationality of the asylum seeker or the asylum seeker did not show up for their detailed interview the Regular Procedure can be extended by 12, 14 or 20 days.[16]

 Prioritised examination and fast-track processing (“Tracks 3 and 5”)

-Track 3 foresees a fast-track procedure for applicants who are prima facie likely to be granted protection, for instance nationalities such as Syria and Yemen.
-Track 5 applies to the same cases, where nationality or identity documents have not been submitted.
-There is no prioritised examination and fast-tracking processing in practice, as neither Track 3 nor Track 5 were applied in 2020 and 2021.
+Track 3 foresees a fast-track procedure for applicants who are prima facie likely to be granted protection, for instance applicants from countries such as Syria and Yemen.
+Track 5 applies to the same cases, where nationality or identity documents have not been submitted yet.
+There is no prioritised examination and fast-tracking processing in practice, as neither Track 3 nor Track 5 have been applied in previous years.
+For now, asylum seekers from these countries are handled in Track 4.

 Personal interview